norskeld/sigma/docs/docs/content/parsers/regexp.md

 ## Implementation notes

 ::: warning
-If `g` flag is missing, it will be automatically injected.
-It's still better to always provide it to avoid small performance penalty and clearly document the intention.
+Matching is performed in sticky mode, so `g` and `y` flags are handled automatically.
 :::

-The regular expression must obey two simple rules:
+The regular expression must obey one simple rule:

-- It *does* use g flag.
+- It *doesn't* use `^` and `$` to match at the beginning or at the end of the text.
 Flags like u and i are allowed and can be added if needed.
-- It *doesn't* use `^` and `$` to match at the beginning or at the end of the text.

 ## Usage